 F-1 Optional Practical Training

 F-1 students who plan to work in the U.S. can apply for Optional Practical Training (OPT), a temporary employment authorization that provides an opportunity to apply knowledge gained in the classroom to a practical work experience off-campus.
 Most students are eligible to apply for a total of 12 months of OPT at each higher degree level (e.g. OPT after a Bachelor’s degree and then OPT after a Master’s degree or PhD).
-Students with degrees in Science, Technology, Engineering or Math (STEM) may be eligible for a 17-month extension to their 12 month post-completion OPT.
+Students with degrees in Science, Technology, Engineering or Math (STEM) may be eligible for a 24-month extension to their 12 month post-completion OPT.
 You do not need to have a job offer before applying for OPT.

 To be eligible OPT, the student must be enrolled full-time for at least one full academic year, be physically present in the United States, be maintaining valid F-1 status at the time of application, and intend to work or volunteer in a professional development opportunity directly related to the major field of study.

 - Determine when you can apply.

 - Complete the online workshop, which will inform you about OPT and prepare three required application forms.

 - Print and sign the OPT application forms.

 - Meet with an OISS adviser to hand in your OPT application.

 - An OISS adviser will review your materials and issue a new form I-20 recommending OPT.

 - Come back to OISS to pick up your new I-20 and the complete OPT application package.

 - Mail your OPT application to USCIS.